Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/emails/introduction-2020-08-10.md

 - Review course slides in advance of hands-on in-class activities.

-- Watch course videos on YouTube that the instructor creates to guide you through an activity where you apply, analyze, and evaluate new ideas.
+- Watch course videos on YouTube that the instructor creates to guide you through an activity where you apply, analyze, and evaluate new approaches to solving problems with discrete structures.

-- Participate in online live coding sessions where you collaborate in real-time with the course instructor to implement a solution to a programming challenge.
+- Participate in online live coding sessions where you use video, audio, and text to collaborate in real-time with the course instructor to implement a solution to a Python programming challenge.

+- Participate in remote and socially distanced pair programming sessions with (i) other students in the course, (ii) the student technical leaders, and (iii) the course instructor as you refine your technical knowledge and skills in the context of a programming task or laboratory or practical assignment.

-- Ask and answer questions on Slack and during in-class problem solving and review sessions.
+- Ask and answer technical questions about discrete structures on Slack and during in-class problem solving and discussion sessions.

 - Complete short and focused practical assignments that help you to master specific programming skills in the field of discrete structures.